isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Guzheng Ensemble.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/CCAs/Guzheng/guzheng_1.jpg">
 </div>
-<p>Welcome to Xinmin Guzheng Ensemble, where the rich tradition of the instrument
+<h4>Welcome to Xinmin Guzheng Ensemble,</h4>
+<p>where the rich tradition of the instrument harmonizes with the vibrant
-harmonizes with the vibrant energy of our students.</p>
+energy of our students.</p>
 <p>At Xinmin Guzheng Ensemble, we believe that learning the Guzheng transcends
 the mere mastery of notes and melodies.
 Our members discover the art of musical expression while developing discipline, teamwork, and a deep appreciation